wadey/ko/README.md

         Cans of soda: 2
         Cans of redbull: 4

-The stats are stored in ~/.ko.json, so you can update your levels from any open terminal.
-Any git repo you install the commit hook to will then include your global stats.
+The stats are stored in `~/.ko.json`, so you can update your levels from any open terminal.
+Any Git repo you install the commit hook to will then include your global stats.

 # Installation and example usage